 It’s often the first thing that people see.
 The title is the first impression you can make on someone who might be interested in reading your book.
 A good title should draw attention to what the book is about while simultaneously creating intrigue around itself.

 For tips on how to come up with a book title, Alinka Rutkowska (Leaders Press CEO) wrote a great guide.

 Structure Your Book

-Outlining your content helps you to avoid falling into the trap of writing a piece without any idea where the post is going to end up.
-In essence, an outline is a road map for your book.
+Outlining your content helps you avoid falling into the trap of writing a piece without any book idea where the post will end up.
+In essence, an outline is a road map for your self help book.

-A well-written outline gives you structure, so you can follow the flow of your ideas better.
-By following the structure, you can identify the topic of the chapter, and you can also see where your ideas are heading.
+A well-written outline gives you structure so that you can follow the flow of your ideas better.
+By following the structure, you can identify the topic of the chapter titles, and you can also see where your ideas are heading.

 Your outline will also help you get your creative juices flowing.